nuwave/lighthouse/docs/master/api-reference/commands.md

 ## subscription

-Create a class for a single field on the root Subscription type.
+Create a resolver class for a single field on the root Subscription type.

     php artisan lighthouse:subscription <name>

 ## union

-Create a class for a GraphQL union type.
+Create a type resolver class for a GraphQL union type.

     php artisan lighthouse:union <name>